Migrating from SharePoint On-Premise to Online (Microsoft Office 365)? Where to Start from?

 After verification of the migrated application, the metadata information is replaced with deployment scripts and the test data is cleaned up.
 Then, the SharePoint online site is ready for deployment.
 It is recommended to opt for a maintenance and support plan that includes permission management for Microsoft Office 365 services, security audits, user management, and troubleshooting concerns.

 The last word

-Migrating to Microsoft Office 365 is highly beneficial as it helps improve core business processes, internal communication, project management, and collaboration.
+SharePoint to Office 365 migration is highly beneficial as it helps improve core business processes, internal communication, project management, and collaboration.
 The automation of updates and real-time optimization enables you to see a bigger picture of business growth instead of worrying about infrastructure and server issues.

 Leverage maximum business benefits with Microsoft Office 365.